Skip to content

 Using ESMValTool on Gadi

-ESMValTool is provided through the xp65 access-med conda environment for Model Evaluation on Gadi.
+ESMValTool is provided through the xp65 project on Gadi.

 Pre-requisites

-To run ESMValTool recipes, you need to be a member of the following NCI projects:
+To enable the ESMValTool-workflow, you need to be a member of the xp65 NCI projects:

-To load the the access-med conda environment, execute the following commands:
+To load the the esmvaltool module, execute the following commands:

 module use /g/data/xp65/public/modules